Client engagement is critical to attracting new business as well as for the retention of existing clients. Our research shows… Read More

-In times of financial uncertainty, like during this pandemic, clients desire regular collaboration with their financial planners.
+In times of financial uncertainty, clients desire regular collaboration with their financial planners.
 You can achieve that by offering ways for them to get access to their information 24/7 and participate in the financial planning process.
 Use tools like client portals to allow investors to consider different planning scenarios.

 Use alerts and tasks to help increase communication.

 Set up alerts based on personalized objectives for your clients that allow them to monitor the progress of their plan towards their goals.
 Provide financial news and education right in their client portals that keeps your clients informed.